 A 3.5 Year Cruise

-After launching in August 2022, the Psyche spacecraft will use ion propulsion (solar-electric powered) to make its 3.5-year cruise to its namesake asteroid, arriving in 2026.
+After launching, the Psyche spacecraft will use ion propulsion (solar-electric powered) to complete its 3.5-year cruise to its namesake asteroid.